LoraKalt/webapp_2021_project/README.md

 Users will receive notifications if another user follows them or if a user likes, comments on, or shares one of their posts.

+### Following

+Users will be able to follow other users, and then be able to see their posts on their homepage.

+### Sharing

+Users will be able to make posts in which they share other users posts.

 ### Comments

 Comments will function as a simple chain under posts and be displayed in the order they are made.

+While there is space to leave comments in the current version they are not yet functional.

 ### Messages

 Users will be able to message each other, but only if they both follow one another.

+### Forgot Password

+Users will be able to recover their password using their security question.
+(In the real world we would also send an email, but that's complicated to set up)
 ### Who to Follow Box

 Temporarily displays all users in database and links to their posts.
 This will be changed in final project to:
 This will show the top 3 users followed most often by users you follow.

 ## Implementation:
 Website uses:
- [Bootstrap 5](https://getbootstrap.com/), html5, css3, javascript, node.js with express, MongoDB package Mongoose, express session, cookie parser, connect-flash express, express validator, and passport
+ [Bootstrap 4](https://getbootstrap.com/), html5, css3, javascript, node.js with express, MongoDB package Mongoose, express session, cookie parser, connect-flash express, express validator, and passport